msk-access/access_data_analysis/python/run_create_report/README.md

                                   Clinical MSK-IMPACT samples  [default: /juno
                                   /work/ccs/shared/resources/impact/facets/all
                                   /]

+  -bf, --best-fit                 If this is set to True then we will attempt
+                                  to parse `facets_review.manifest` file to
+                                  pick the best fit for a given dmp_sample_id [default: False]

   -l, --tumor-type TEXT           Tumor type label for the report  [required] -cfm, --copy-facet-maf          If this is set to True then we will copy the